Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Should Despawn

-Determines if an item should despawn while floating in the world.
+Determines whether an item should eventually despawn while floating in the world.

+Type: Boolean

 <CodeHeader>minecraft:item > components</CodeHeader>